Harushii18/RLAssignment/README.md

 ## About the Project

 MiniHack is a powerful sandbox framework for easily designing novel RL environments ranging from small rooms to complex, procedurally generated worlds.
-By leveraging the full set of entities and environment dynamics from NetHack,1 one of the richest grid-based video games, MiniHack allows designing custom RL testbeds that are fast and convenient to use.
+By leveraging the full set of entities and environment dynamics from NetHack, one of the richest grid-based video games, MiniHack allows designing custom RL testbeds that are fast and convenient to use.

 ![Image of quest hard environment](https://minihack.readthedocs.io/en/latest/_images/quest_hard.png)